 - CDD includes AML screening to check that the potential client isn’t on any sanctions or Politically Exposed Persons (PEP) lists.
 Customer addresses can also be checked.
 Customers considered to be of higher risk will undergo further checks under Enhanced Due Diligence, which can include checking PEP, sanction and watchlists, and monitoring adverse media.

 - Ongoing Monitoring.
 AML and KYC compliance is not just about checking new customers during onboarding.
 Financial institutions must have a program in place for ongoing KYC checks and monitoring.
 This can include further sanction and PEP checking and regular monitoring of transactions.

-How to perform KYC/AML checks as a financial institution or fintech in Germany
+How to perform KYC and AML checks as a financial institution or fintech in Germany.

 As most new banking customers in Germany are onboarded and verified digitally, the eKYC processes must follow regulatory guidance and feature the three main components described above.

 Customer onboarding and identity verification involves collecting identity documents and checking their authenticity by ensuring the customer and document identity match.
 In processes that are fully or partially automated, this is increasingly taking place online.